 - The first three or four fires should be of moderate size to allow the oils and binders to be burned from the fireplace and the refractory and paint to cure.
 You may notice an industrial odor the first few fires.
-This is considered normal. - Use well-seasoned wood. - Open the flue damper to a fully open position. - Place crumpled or twisted paper under the fireplace grate. - Loosely arrange kindling or small pieces of wood to form a 'tent' on the fireplace grate. - Pre-warm the flue to establish a draft to help reduce smoke spillage during start-up.
-Hold a rolled up piece of burning newspaper under the flue damper for a few moments. - Light the crumpled paper to ignite the kindling. - Add small pieces of wood until a hot bed of embers has been established. - Add a minimum of three average size pieces of split firewood, placed to allow combustion air and flames between them.
+This is considered normal. - Use well-seasoned wood. - Place crumpled or twisted paper under the fireplace grate. - Loosely arrange kindling or small pieces of wood to form a 'tent' on the fireplace grate. - Pre-warm the flue to establish a draft to help reduce smoke spillage during start-up.
+Hold a rolled up piece of burning newspaper under the flue for a few moments. - · Light the crumpled paper to ignite the kindling. - Add small pieces of wood until a hot bed of embers has been established. - Add a minimum of three average size pieces of split firewood, placed to allow combustion air and flames between them.